vuralcanasal/GitNotes/01_Init_Add_Commit.md

 git add file3
 git commit --amend
 ```
 This will include file3 in your last commit, and you can keep the same commit message or write a new one.
+Also, you can use `git commit --amend` to change your last commit message.